Application of a Fourier-Type Series Approach based on Triangles of Constant Width to Letterforms: Application to letterforms

-Even though the curve $\gamma$ for $a=\frac{1}{24}$ is relatively close to being a circle (see the left image in Fig. \ref{fig:trianglesofconstantwidth}), the application of $\mathcal R_n\circ\mathcal T$ to the letter S produces noticeably different curves, compare to Fig. \ref{alice-fourier}.
+Even though the curve $\gamma$ for $a=\frac{1}{24}$ is relatively close to being a circle (see the left image in Figure \ref{fig:trianglesofconstantwidth}), the application of $\mathcal R_n\circ\mathcal T$ to the letter ``S'' produces noticeably different curves, compare to Figure \ref{alice-fourier}.

-\subsection{\sffamily Approximation with $a=\frac{1}{8}$}
+\subsection{Approximation with $a=\frac{1}{8}$}

 If $a=\frac{1}{8}$, $\gamma$ corresponds to the triangle of constant width which is furthest from the circle with respect to its isoperimetric ratio (see Subsection \ref{sec:2.2}) and $\mathcal R$ restricts to a map $C^0(S^1,\C)\to C^0(S^1,\C)$ which does not in general preserve $C^1$ regularity.
 Here,